 9 ➧ Nicole Perry Banks

-Nicole Banks is grateful for the consistent investment Peace Neighborhood Center made in her at each level of her growth and education.
+Nicole Banks, an Associate Dean at U-M, is grateful for the consistent investment Peace Neighborhood Center made in her at each level of her growth and education.
 “Always a Peace kid,” she has fond memories of the experiences that opened up new worlds to her, and credits the life lessons and values she learned at Peace, including fairness and a responsibility to the greater community, in helping to shape her career, “which is fueled by the values of access, diversity, inclusion and service to larger communities.”

 10 ➧ Dee Burris